pingcap/docs-tidb-operator/en/benchmark-sysbench.md

 | TiDB     | c2-standard-16 | 3     |
 | Sysbench | c2-standard-30 | 1     |

-For the test (2019.08) where the result in multiple AZs is compared with that in a single AZ, the c2 machine is not simultaneously available in three AZs within the same GCP region, so the following machine types are chosen:
+For the test (2019.08) where the result in multiple AZs is compared with that in a single AZ, the c2 machine is not simultaneously available in three AZs within the same Google Cloud region, so the following machine types are chosen:

 | Component     | Instance type       | Count  |
 | :---     | :---------     | :---- |